Fran Perea: Career

 In 2010, Fran Perea launched his third album, 'Viejos conocidos'.
 This is the first album all made by Fran: written by him and produced by his label Sinfonía en No Bemol.
 In May and July 2012 he has had a tour with this album around Spain.

 He shot a new film, 'Chrysalis', debut of director Paula Ortiz, which share the story of Maribel Verdú and Roberto Alamo.
 And he participated with a short role in 'Balada triste de trompeta' by Alex de la Iglesia, who directed the first clip of 'Viejos conocidos', corresponding to the single 'Carnaval'.

 On television, he was honored to participate in the revival of the classic TVE Estudio 1, as Camilo of 'La viuda de Valencia', with Aitana Sanchez-Gijon and Jorge Roelas, among other peers.
 A new experience for him as it had to apply the concept stage to the television format.

 Recently, he has finished another tour with a show completely different.
 For a year he has gotten into the skin of Chris Keller, the son of Joe and Kate Keller in 'All My Sons' (Arthur Miller), under the direction of Claudio Tolcachir, who is also responsible for the adaptation of Miller's text.
 Claudio, who has already become a good friend, is an Argentine director who is amazing audiences and critics with his concept of theater.
 As audience has said many stage they create an atmosphere that causes the viewer the feeling that is part of what is happening on stage.

 Now Fran is part of the cast of a new serie in the Spanish channel Antena 3, named 'Luna, el misterio de Calenda' and he is Orestes in the new play of José Carlos Plaza, again with Ana Belén.

-Fran released his fourth album "Vijaha la palabra" and started a tour in Serbia.
+Fran released his fourth album "Viaja la palabra" and started a tour in Serbia.